jremillard/images-to-osm/README.md

 ## Training with OSM

-The stretch goal for this project is to train a network that is at or past human level performance and to completely map the sports fields in Massachusetts in OSM.
+The stretch goal for this project is to train a network at human level performance and to completely map the sports fields in Massachusetts in OSM.
 The problem is that the existing data in OSM is not of high enough quality to train any algorithm to human level performance.
 The plan is to iteratively train, feed corrections back to OSM, and re-train, bootstrapping the algorithm and OSM together.
 Hopefully a virtuous circle between OSM and the algorithm will form.

 ## Running

 The entire training workflow is in the trainall.py script, which calls the following scripts in sequence.

 1. getdatafromosm.py uses overpass to download the data for the sports fields.
 2. gettilesfrombing.py uses the downloaded osm data, and matching bing tiles.
 3. maketrainingimages.py collects the osm data, and the bing tiles into a collection of training images and masks.
 4. train.py actually runs training for the Mask R-CNN algorithm.

 Note if you want to run this yourself.
 I am using a GeForce GTX 1080 with 8GB of memory.
 It takes 4 days to do a "light" training using the existing weights from Matterport.

 ## Convert Results to OSM File